tnyuzg/FairZK/README.md

 ## Overview

-This repository contains the code for FAIRZK, accepted at IEEE S&P 2025.
+This repository contains the code for [FairZK](https://www.computer.org/csdl/proceedings-article/sp/2025/223600d219/26hiVnyjtrq), accepted at [IEEE S&P 2025](https://www.ieee-security.org/TC/SP2025/).

 FairZK designs a specialized SNARK protocol to prove the fairness bound of a DNN model from its parameters and some aggregated information of the input without doing real inference.